 This classic wedding in Minnesota was light on the table decor and overflowing when it came to elevated—literally—design!
 Take the design up, if the reception space is conducive to it, and have hanging greenery as the focal point ‘centerpiece.’
 It’s unexpected and will cover more ground than keeping track of multiple centerpieces.

 Simplicity in its purest form, if you’re planning for long tables for your guests, a runner can be understated and elegant.
-Gorgeous silk runners come in a variety of hues; you can accent with candles or keep it ultra-simple and just opt for the runner as the star of the show.
+Gorgeous silk runners come in a variety of hues and linen or burlap styles can create a neutral base.
+You can accent with candles or keep it ultra-simple and just opt for the runner as the star of the show.

 Even if you utilize this trend as decor only and not for consumption, bowls of fruit as the main centerpiece, accented by votives like this rooftop wedding in San Francisco, can cut down on costs tremendously.
 “It’s so beautiful and natural; to add fruit to the mix, bowls of lemons or limes, tropical fruit mixed with maidenhair ferns—it’s not DIY, it’s good taste,” says Cole.

 We know fruit can have its moment in the wedding design, but what about vegetables?
 Absolutely!
-A plethora of cabbages or artichokes graced the tables of this wedding in Tennessee, and for the better.
-This would be perfect for a rustic, barn wedding or an intimate fall wedding down on the farm highlighting the bounty of harvest and the abundance of your life ahead as a married couple.
+A plethora of cabbages or artichokes graced the tables of this wedding in Spain, and for the better.
+This would be perfect for a rustic, wedding or an intimate wedding in the country highlighting the bounty of harvest and the abundance of your life ahead as a married couple.

 Choose a statement flower that will really catch the eyes of your guests.
 Instead of turning them into a large arrangement, keep it simple and arrange a handful of small, inexpensive glass vases—perhaps from your florist or even as rentals—together as a centerpiece.
 This can be done on round or long tables alike, and keeps things crisp and clean, while still being bold and chic.